durability-labs/archivist-docs/learn/whitepaper.md

 A key aspect of the Archivist proving system is that it attempts to be as lightweight as possible.
 The final goal is to be able to run it on simple computers equipped with inexpensive CPUs and modest amounts of RAM.
 Current requirements for home SPs are well around what a NUC or consumer laptop can provide, but those should drop even further as we optimize it.
 This is key as an efficient proving system means that:

 1. both non-storage hardware; e.g. CPUs and RAM, and electricity overhead costs for proofs should be small.
 This leads to better margins for SPs;
-2. minimal requirements are modest, which favours decentralization.
+2. minimal requirements are modest, which favors decentralization.

 ### 4.4.
 Publishing and Retrieving Data